What Is Content Strategy? + How to Create Yours

 Publish and distribute content across channels.

-Once your content is published and your audience begins engaging with it, you’ll need a plan to measure how well it performs.
-Most websites, social media platforms, and email systems report metrics, like the number of views or clicks a piece of content gets and how many people subscribe or follow over a period.
-You can also set up a content management system (CMS), such as Salesforce or HubSpot, to streamline your efforts across all platforms.
+Once your content is published and your audience begins engaging with it, you’ll need a plan to measure how well the content performs.
+Most websites, social media platforms, and email systems report metrics like the number of views or clicks a piece of content gets and how many people are subscribing or following over a span of time.
+You can also set up a content management system (CMS) such as Salesforce, HubSpot, or Contenive to streamline your efforts across all platforms.

 Decide how often you’ll take insights from these metrics, such as weekly, monthly, or quarterly.